georgebuilds/geezus.online/readme.md

 #### ADDING CUSTOM HANDLERS

-Add new class to /app/ActionHandlers or /app/IntentHandlers respectively.
+Geezus will try to find a matching action handler first.
+If no matching action handlers are found, Geezus will try to find a matching intent handler second.
+To add your own handler, add a new class to /app/ActionHandlers or /app/IntentHandlers respectively.
 The name of the class should match the name of the intent or action in DialogFlow.
 Space characters from DialogFlow intent/action names will be removed, and dashes will be replaced with underscores.
 As an example, the "Look Up Image" action would be matched up with the LookUpImage.php class,